bennbollay/foundations-doorbot/WEBHOOK_ENHANCED_GUIDE.md

 3. Change status if needed
 4. Report results for each operation

+### permanentDeactivate (optional)
+Array of email addresses for permanent user deactivations.
+This is treated separately from `managedAccess.deactivate` to allow for different business logic or audit requirements for permanent vs temporary deactivations.

+The system will:
+1. Check current status of each user
+2. Skip if already inactive
+3. Deactivate if active
+4. Report results for each operation

 ### newInvite (optional)
 Array of email addresses to resend invitations to.
 Each email should belong to an existing user.